opentok/opentok-network-test/js-sample/README.md

 * The client is unable to publish.

 The sample app only subscribes to the test stream.
 It does not subscribe to other streams in the test session.
+Do not use the test session for your actual call.
 Use a separate OpenTok session (and session ID) to share audio-video streams between clients.

 ## Testing the app